-In the course of building your author platform, you send out all kinds of communications—including blog entries, social media posts, and email newsletters.
+In the course of building your author platform, you send out all kinds of communications: blog entries, social media posts, email newsletters, and more.
 Every one of these messages is an opportunity to connect, engage, and build relationships with influencers, peers, and your future readers.
 These are how you can build a community.

 So often, authors only post updates that are self-promotional.
 But you can’t build a “community” by haranguing people to buy your book.